q3shafe/n5mon/readme.txt

         php ./n5mon.php purge - Purge oldest backup files - saves the last 5
-        php ./n5mon.php checksites - The same as checkurl below, will check a list of sites specified in the config. php ./n5mon.php checkurl http://domain.com - check's to see the url is returning content and correct status codes
+        php ./n5mon.php checksites - The same as checkurl below, will check a list of sites specified in the config. php ./n5mon.php checkurl http://domain.com - check's to see the url is returning content and correct status codes php ./n5mon.php blacklisted xxx.xxx.xxx.xxx - Check an IP address against a list of email blacklists php ./n5mon.php checkdnsbl - Check same as blacklisted, but will check a list of site specified in the config

         php ./n5mon.php testemail - Sends a test message to all enabled emails in cfg file